Introduction:

 Mattie stepped forward and grabbed my shoulders, then turned me around.
 She bent down at eye level, then looked back up at me, slightly confused.
 “It looks like blood.”

 “Tilly, what are we going to do?”
 Mattie cried.
 The tears flowed down her face as we walked back into the barn.
-I watched her turn and look at the body again.
+I watched her turn and look back again.
 She gagged, then looked back at me, her hand covering her mouth.

 I needed Mattie to believe that this was going to be over soon.
 We had quickly and definitively graduated to a whole new level with this situation, and I needed to end it.
 Before I could respond to Mattie’s question, the sound of tires suddenly erupted outside.
 Mattie’s eyes opened twice their size, and she looked at me.